The Power of Tests for Detecting $p$-Hacking: Monte Carlo Simulations

-Researchers use either a threshold or a minimum approach to $p$-hacking. \begin{itemize} \itemsep{0em} \item[] \textbf{Threshold approach (general-to-specific).} Researchers regress $Y_i$ on $X_i$ and $Z_i$ and test \eqref{eq:H0_simul}.
-Denote the resulting $p$-value as $P$.
-If $P\le 0.05$, the researchers report the $p$-value.
-If $P>0.05$, they regress $Y_i$ on $X_i$, trying all $(K-1)\times 1$ subvectors of $Z_i$ as controls and select the result with the smallest $p$-value.
-If the smallest $p$-value is larger than $0.05$, they continue and explore all $(K-2)\times 1$ subvectors of $Z_i$ etc. If all results are insignificant, they report the smallest $p$-value. \item[] \textbf{Threshold approach (specific-to-general).} Researchers start by regressing $Y_i$ on $X_i$ only and test \eqref{eq:H0_simul}.
-Denote the resulting $p$-value as $P$.
-If $P\le 0.05$, the researchers report the $p$-value.
+\textit{Threshold approach (general-to-specific):} Researchers regress $Y_i$ on $X_i$ and $Z_i$, test \eqref{eq:H0_simul}, and obtain $P$.
+If $P\le 0.05$, they report it.
+If $P>0.05$, they regress $Y_i$ on $X_i$, trying all $(K-1)\times 1$ subvectors of $Z_i$.
+They report the smallest $p$-value if it is smaller than $0.05$.
+If it is larger than $0.05$, they continue and explore all $(K-2)\times 1$ subvectors of $Z_i$ etc. If all results are insignificant, they report the smallest $p$-value.

+\textit{Threshold approach (specific-to-general):} Researchers start by regressing $Y_i$ on $X_i$ only, test \eqref{eq:H0_simul}, and obtain $p$-value $P$.
+If $P\le 0.05$, they report it.
 If $P>0.05$, they regress $Y_i$ on $X_i$, trying every component of $Z_i$ as control variable and select the result with the smallest $p$-value.
-If the smallest $p$-value is larger than $0.05$, they continue and explore all $2\times 1$ subvectors of $Z_i$ etc. If all results are insignificant, they report the smallest $p$-value. \item[] \textbf{Minimum approach.} Researchers run regressions of $Y_i$ on $X_i$ and each possible configuration of covariates $Z_i$ and report the minimum $p$-value. \end{itemize}
+If the smallest $p$-value is larger than $0.05$, they continue and explore all $2\times 1$ subvectors of $Z_i$ etc. If all results are insignificant, they report the smallest $p$-value.

+\textit{Minimum approach:} Researchers run regressions of $Y_i$ on $X_i$ and each possible configuration of covariates $Z_i$ and report the minimum $p$-value.